NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 It has been tested with the Khronos [glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets) which have been used to render all glTF images in this documentation.

+glTF points have been tested with point-cloud datasets like [Aoshima Pier](https://sketchfab.com/3d-models/aoshima-pier-point-cloud-9b8a296659274a39a054ca3408145a1b#download), [VHF Skull](https://sketchfab.com/3d-models/vhf-skull-point-cloud-47107f5d88f24cc9b051642501a64a9e) and with [Khronos PrimitiveModeNormalTest](https://github.com/KhronosGroup/glTF-Sample-Models/tree/main/2.0/PrimitiveModeNormalsTest).

 **IMPORTANT:**

 The GLTF_renderer is now a **standalone solution** which needs to be built separately from the other OptiX_Apps examples because it demonstrates the **CMake LANGUAGES CUDA** feature to build native CUDA kernel binaries and calls these with the CUDA runtime chevron `<<<>>>` operator!
 That is currently used to implement the expensive skinning animation on the GPU (inside the `kernel_skinning.cu` file).